-I remembered Bronco Models’ Staghound.
+I remembered the Bronco Models’ Staghound.
 At the time of purchase, I was thinking to build it enthusiastically, but I was frightened at seeing this detailed assembly manual and gently shut the box and put it on the rack.
 I think whether assembling little by little and paying attention to the loss of small parts, it will be built without problems.
 Parts matching is good.

-At the beginning, the assembly process that seems to be disgusted by too much detail also becomes stereoscopic at the box set and the tension will increase suddenly.
+In the beginning, the assembly process that seems to be disgusted by too much detail also becomes stereoscopic at the box set and the tension will increase suddenly.
 There was an impression that it is a considerably large vehicle from this box package and Tamiya Italeri’s Staghound box art.
 It is surprising its overall size is smaller than my image.
 Originally the quality of the Bronco’s kit is high, small parts of the chassis panel set of fine parts can be assembled without collapse.

 I used a tool that was made only for bending the etched parts in a straight line called “Etch mate”.
 Long ago, I bought it more than 10 years ago, I feel like I have done quite an expensive shopping.
-I may not recover my investment, but anyway, it’s convenient tool.
+I may not recover my investment, but anyway, it’s a convenient tool.

 I’m not particularly fond of view a play, but recently I often go to the traditional performing arts of Japan such as Rakugo (Japanese sit-down comedy) and Noh (Japanese lyrical Noh drama, traditionally masked dance-drama).
 I would like to read “The Tale of the Heike” again because I saw the Noh.

-After WWII was concluded, it was exported to many other countries such as Denmark, Italy, Cuba, Egypt etc. in addition to the British Commonwealth countries.
+After WWII was concluded, it was exported to many other countries such as Denmark, Italy, Cuba, Egypt, etc. in addition to the British Commonwealth countries.
 It is also used in Israel and this kit includes a decal for the Israeli army Staghound.

 Staghound was manufactured by Chevrolet and provided to the British army, etc. by the Lend-Lease Acts.
 The first actual fight was in Italy in 1943.
 For armored cars, it had a heavy armor, front armor is 25 mm, the front of the turret is 30 mm.
 It is pretty big and seems to be heavy.
 The tires are also big.